rich-iannone/DiagrammeR/README.md

 ## An Example with Data from the **nycflights13** Package

-Using the `flights` dataset from the **nycflights13** **R** package, create a graph diagram.
+Using the `flights` dataset from the **nycflights13** **R** package, we can create a graph diagram.
 Here, the green lines show flights that weren't late arriving at their destinations (red indicates those late arrivals).
 Things to note are:

 - the use of other packages to modify a data frame (because we are using **R**, after all)
-- piped expressions with the `pipeR` package (the **DiagrammeR** functions are very pipe-able)
+- piped expressions with the `magrittr` package (many **DiagrammeR** functions can be piped)
-- the `circo` layout for the graph (it's a nice circular arrangement of nodes)
+- the `circo` layout for the graph (creating a circular arrangement of nodes)

 <img src="inst/img/flights.png">